mxjxn/such-lssvm/README.md

 # sudoAMM v2

+> **Note**: This repository contains the LSSVM (sudoAMM v2) protocol contracts from [sudoswap](https://github.com/sudoswap), reorganized into a Turborepo monorepo structure with additional tooling by [mxjxn](https://github.com/mxjxn).

+## Attribution

+### From sudoswap
+- **`packages/lssvm-contracts/`** - All Solidity contracts, and tests for the LSSVM (sudoAMM v2) protocol
+- Protocol architecture, features, and core functionality
+- Original documentation and protocol design

+### From mxjxn
+- **`apps/miniapp/`** - Farcaster miniapp for interacting with NFT liquidity pools
+- deployment scripts
+- Monorepo structure and Turborepo configuration
+- Integration tooling and developer experience improvements

+---

 sudoAMM v2 is focused on delivering several specific feature upgrades missing from sudoAMM v1.

 Read the longform overview [here](https://blog.sudoswap.xyz/introducing-sudoswap-v2.html).